 This case does indicate that parents in the state of Arizona have an equal parenting presumption.
 You need to be trained to see that part though.
 With proper analysis this might be the case in your state as well!
 Evaluating case law is tricky so we can help you learn how to do this in our member area.***

 Has your attorney told you or your judge said that they do not have to consider whether you are a fit parent and that they don’t have to consider whether or not you have endangered your child?
 They are wrong and you have proof that they are wrong!
 They try to make you think that until the court says you are the primary parent, removing the conflict between your rights with the other parent, that the court does not have to meet this limitation.
 This case states that “The court may “restrict” parenting time only if “it finds that the parenting time would endanger seriously the child’s physical, mental, moral or emotional health.”
 And that this is “a higher bar than best interest.”
-They still say that “The court has broad discretion to determine the child’s best interests (we destroy that too in our materials) but that “they cannot advance such interests by exercising jurisdiction that they lack.”
+This appellate judge still says however that “The court has broad discretion to determine the child’s best interests (we destroy that too in our materials) but that “they cannot advance such interests by exercising jurisdiction that they lack.”

 Attorneys telling you that family courts do not have to concern themselves with whether a parent is fit or not fit, and that this does not matter are wrong.
 This opinion applied Troxel and agreed that fit parents’ decisions override the court’s desire for the child, and that best interest cannot be used to “restrict” parenting time, even if the parent’s decision is not in the best interest of the child.
 And that “The statute cannot be read to give the court broad license to infringe on a parent’s right to care for his or her child” and that parenting-time restrictions are “valid only under strict scrutiny test.”